riceissa/issarice.com/wiki/information-regarding-website-source-and-page-source.md

 license: CC0
 ---

+*Note: this page is out of date; I will update it when I get a chance.*

 I like to be transparent about what I do, so I publish all the source files used to compile this site.
 The source code repository on GitHub can be seen by clicking on "[website source]" on any page.
 In addition,